Tunable spin dynamics in chiral soliton lattice: Results

 Therefore, we can see

-In other words, $F^{(\mathrm{non-ad})}$ is the react of the momentum transfer of conduction electrons which causes the resistance.
-This is consistent with the previous experiment\cite{Togawa2013} which shows a negative MR in proportion to the CSL density.
+In other words, $F^{(\mathrm{non-ad})}$ is the reaction of the momentum transfer of conduction electrons which causes the resistance.
+This is consistent with a previous experiment\cite{Togawa2013} that showed a negative MR in proportion to the CSL density.
 The $H^x$ dependence in Fig. \ref{fig:V} is not exactly the same as that of the CSL density.
-To compare with experimental results more closely, we need to consider other contributions to the resistivity coming from the other mechanisms than the present mechanism.
-It remains as a future problem.
+To compare with experimental results more closely, we need to consider other contributions to the resistivity originating from the mechanisms other than the present mechanism.
+This remains as a future problem.
 Before we finish this section, we mention the pinning effect.
 In this paper, we ignore the possible effects of pinning.
 Experimentally, it has been reported \cite{Togawa2012} that the CSL formed in $\mathrm{CrNb}_3\mathrm{S}_6$ exhibits reasonably robust coherence over macroscopic scales.
 Therefore, we expect that once the CSL begins to move as a coherent heavy object, a microscopic pinning mechanism may be irrelevant.
 For example, in the case of a ferromagnetic domain wall, the Barkhausen effect of the magnetization is caused by irreversible magnetic domain wall motion by it breaking away from pinning sites.
 However, experiments by Tsuruta et al. \cite{Tsuruta2015} clearly indicate that there is no Barkhausen effect for the CSL formed in $\mathrm{CrNb}_3\mathrm{S}_6$.
 This fact also suggests the irrelevance of pinning effects.
 However, at this stage there has been not theoretical study on possible pinning effects to determine their relevance or irrelevance.
 Thus, we will keep this issue beyond the scope of the present paper.

-\section{conclusion}
+\section{Conclusion}

-In this paper, we extend the theory of the CSL motion to the finite magnetic field.
-We point out that the torque from the conduction electrons changes as a function of the external magnetic field.
+In this paper, we extended the theory of CSL motion to a finite magnetic field.
+We pointed out that the torque from the conduction electrons changes as a function of the external magnetic field.
 As a result, the terminal velocity of the CSL decreases when the magnetic field increases.
-It is one of the most important features of the CSL that we can controll the responses by the external magnetic fields.
-We wish our tunable local spin dynamics opens a new door in the research of spintronics.
+One of the most important features of the CSL is that we can control the responses by an external magnetic field.
+We hope that our tunable local spin dynamics will open a new door in the research of spintronics.